 Development of Rules

-The requirement to publish and maintain the Market Participant Identity Verification Approach Document is specified in the DSC Service Line [REF].
-Maintenance of this document requires that this document is to be published and revised from time to time.
+The requirement to publish and maintain the Market Participant Identity Verification Approach Document (“Document”) is set out in UNC GTD and further described in the Data Service Contract (DSC) Service Line DS-CS-SA3-07 (previously DS-CS-SA3-18) .
+Maintenance of this Document requires that it is published and revised from time to time.

-This document shall be kept up to date and published by the Central Data Services Provider (CDSP).
+This Document shall be kept up to date and published by the Central Data Services Provider (CDSP).

-The Rules set out below meet the CDSP obligation to prepare this Market Participant Identity Verification Approach Document, while the Document Control Section records changes which have been made to this document.
+The Rules set out below meet the CDSP obligation to prepare this Market Participant Identity Verification Approach Document, while the Document Control Section records changes which have been made to this Document.

-This document can only be modified in accordance with the consent of the DSC Contract Management Committee.
-In the event of escalation with respect to modification of this document, the DSC Committees are a sub group to the Uniform Network Code Committee and referral would be to that Committee.
+This Document can only be modified in accordance with the consent of the DSC Contract Management Committee (CoMC).

-The CDSP shall conduct an annual review of this document to ensure it remains robust.
+The CDSP shall conduct an annual review of this Document to ensure it remains robust.
 Any amendments will be approved as per (d).

 CONTENTS